 11. Jade Museum

 Address: 13 bis, Central Avenue, San José Province, San Jose, Costa Rica

 The Jade Museum, or the Museo del Jade, is a hotspot in San Jose for tourists, conveniently located in the heart of the capital city in front of the Plaza de la Democracia on Central Avenue.

-The Jade Museum is primarily an archeological museum that preserves the region’s heritage; it features the world’s most extensive collection of pre-Columbian jade artifacts.
-Dating back to 500 B.C. and 300 B.C., visitors can see approximately 7,000 jade artifacts on display at the Jade Museum in San Jose.
+The Jade Museum is primarily an archeological museum that preserves the region’s heritage; it features the world’s most extensive pre-Columbian jade artifacts.
+Dating back to 500 B.C. and 300 B.C., visitors can see approximately 7,000 jade artifacts at the Jade Museum in San Jose.

-The Jade Museum offers six exhibits encompassing parts of the pre-Columbian time period, including ecological and historical contexts, along with the economics and trade of jade stone and other artifacts in ancient Mesoamerica.
+The Jade Museum offers six exhibits encompassing parts of the pre-Columbian period, including ecological and historical contexts and the economics and trade of jade stone and other artifacts in ancient Mesoamerica.

-While at the museum, make a stop at the gift shop to purchase unique souvenirs to commemorate your visit.
+While at the museum, stop at the gift shop to purchase unique souvenirs to commemorate your visit.
 Grab some local Costa Rican coffee and explore the museum.